karthikkaiplody/KarthikKaiplody/README.md

 ### About me:
 - I am currently working as `Senior Engineer @ Mindtree Ltd`.
 - Pursuing my `Post Graduate Diploma` in `Machine Learning and AI` from `IIIT, Bengaluru`.
-- Started my journey as Python Developer into the Development and Enhancement of Software Defined Networking(Layer-2 and Layer-3).
+- Started my journey as Python Developer into the Development and Enhancement later got an opportunity to work with Machine learning.
 - Improving my knowledge by experimenting, exploring and learning each day.
-- I am interested in Machine Learning and Deep Learning, started learning about the cool things which can be solved using it.
+- I am interested in learning and understanding new research papers and started learning about the cool things which can be solved using it.
 - I like coding and always would love to learn & work with new technologies.
 - 👯 I’m looking to collaborate on **anything that's cool and interesting!**